Reviewing Jimmy Buffett's Margaritaville

 It's 5 O'Clock Somewhere Right Here on the Vegas Strip

-Keep reading and you may be hooked every night of the week in Vegas.
+Keep reading and you may be hooked at this bar in Las Vegas.

 Every good party town needs its "go-to" bar, a place where people can casually gather to have a few drinks in a comfortable, receptive setting at any time of the day or night.